hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	the maximum value among the specified range of cells.

+var and varp

+	gives the variance assuming the specified range of cells as representing either a sample space (var) or a full population (varp)

+stdev,stddev and stdevp,stddevp

+	gives the standard deviation of the specified range of cells, by assuming them to represent a sample space (stdev,stddev) or a full population (stdevp,stddevp)

 ## csv file format

 The csv file used by this program uses comma [,] to seperate the fields within each row